docpad-archive/documentation/community/plugins.html.md

 ## Helpers

-These are plugins that add extra functionality to DocPad:
+These are plugins that add extra functionality to DocPad.
+They have the `docpad-plugin-helper` tag in the `keywords` of their `package.json` file.

 - [addthis](https://github.com/mikeumus/docpad-plugin-addthis) - Adds the [AddThis](http://www.addthis.com/) toolbar into your project
 - [assets](https://github.com/mcdee/docpad-plugin-assets) - Change URL of asset files to contain hash of contents, allowing for effective caching whilst enabling cache busting when contents change